VikParuchuri/zero_to_gpt/README.md

 - Lesson: Read the [dense network tutorial](explanations/dense.ipynb)
 - Implementation: [Notebook](notebooks/dense/dense.ipynb) and [class](nnets/dense.py)

-## 3. Classifiction with neural networks
+## 3. Classification with neural networks

 In the last two lessons, we learned how to perform regression with neural networks.
 Now, we'll learn how to perform classification.